jimmyvluong/Strava_API_Fun/development_story.md

 4. March 2023
 - A friend of mine suggested I write some user stories for this app.
 I decided to write a user story for myself and include it in a "Data Project Template".
 - Tried to use config.py as a secret file to pull keys from.
 Did not work.
 Next step is to use environment variables.
+- After implementing environment variables in Render, I found that the access_token wasn't available.
+I printed the payload's contents and found that for the key values, like client_id, I didn't need to put quotes around the key's value, like '98155'.
+I only need to enter 98155.